akka/akka/akka-docs/rst/java/persistence-query.rst

 Query plugins are various (mostly community driven) :class:`ReadJournal` implementations for all kinds of available datastores.
 The complete list of available plugins is maintained on the Akka Persistence Query `Community Plugins`_ page.

+The plugin for LevelDB is described in :ref:`persistence-query-leveldb-java`.

 This section aims to provide tips and guide plugin developers through implementing a custom query plugin.
 Most users will not need to implement journals themselves, except if targeting a not yet supported datastore.